Hans Hedjerson: Professional career

 After a long and successful amateur career, Hedjerson turned professional ahead of the 1977 season, at 33 years of age.
 Running his own import company for golf equipment at the same time as playing, his intended tournament schedule was restricted.

 His first year as a pro, Hedjerson won the Swedish PGA Championship and finished second in both Flygt Open at Viksjö GC and Umeå Prefab Hus Open at Eskilstuna GC.
 He qualified for the 1977 Swedish World Cup team, together with Jan Sonnevi, to play in Manila, Philippines, in December.
 Unfortunately, Hedjerson became ill during the World Cup tournament and could not perform at his best.
 The Swedish team finished tied 23rd among 50 nations.

 Hedjerson represented Sweden one more time in the World Cup, in 1978 in Honolulu, Hawaii, were the team (with Hedjerson and Gunnar Mueller) finished tied 14th.
 At the time, this was by far the best Swedish team performance in the history of the World Cup.

-Hedjerson lost in a playoff to Gunnar Mueller at the 1978 Swedish PGA Championship, in trying to defend his title, but won another title on the Swedish pro tour in 1978, the Flygt Open at Viksjö Golf Club, were he finished second the year before.
+Hedjerson lost in a playoff to Gunnar Mueller at the 1978 Swedish PGA Championship, in trying to defend his title, but won another title on the Swedish pro tour in 1978, the Flygt Open at Viksjö Golf Club, where he finished second the year before.

 He made the cut at the Scandinavian Enterprise Open on the European Tour at two occasions as a professional, in 1979 and 1980, both times at Vasatorp Golf Club, outside Helsingborg, Sweden.

 When the Swedish Golf Tour officially started in 1984, with more tournaments and more money to play for than before in Sweden, Hedjersons competitive career was over.

 In 1982, Hedjerson made his 13th career hole-in-one, by holing his tee shot on the 280-meter par-4 10th hole at Djursholm Golf Club, Stockholm.